MartinLwx/martinlwx.github.io/what-is-the-heap-and-stack/index.md

 ## Wrap up

 1. Stack and heap are concepts in memory management, they are different from the concept of stack and heap in the data structure.
-The stack and heap names are derived from the pattern they follow when allocating and freeing memory
+The reason why the stack is called the stack is because we follow the classical LIFO pattern when we manage the memory on the stack, and the name of the heap implies disorganization.
 2. Generally speaking, it is more efficient to allocate and free memory space on the stack.
 For this reason, Rust operates on the stack by default.
 3. Data of "fixed size" is generally placed on the stack, and data of "variable size" is generally placed on the heap.
 However, sometimes for performance considerations, fixed-size data can also be stored on the heap.